-This is a matter for Company Policy, although some recent court rulings have been in favour of complainants, that recreational drug use outside of work time is not the business of the employer.
-Current impairment or “fit for duty” is!
+Recent court rulings have been in favour of complainants, suggesting that recreational drug use outside of work time is not the business of the employer.

 The testing environment matters

-All drug tests are sensitive to excess heat over 300C.
+All drug tests are sensitive to excess heat over 300C, or cold under 50C.